 - For help choosing recommenders, preview the questions in the forms at the bottom of this page.

 - Twenty to thirty pages.
-Should focus on emphasis of interest: Old Testament, New Testament, Systematic Theology, or Historical Theology.
+Should focus on area of interest: Old Testament, New Testament, Systematic Theology, or Historical Theology.

-- For the OT and NT emphases, the paper should also demonstrate exegetical skill.
+- For the Old Testament and New Testament emphases, the paper should also demonstrate exegetical skill.